CTP-Ethiopia/www.ctpethiopia.org/exampleSite/content/contact.md

 3. When you arrive at the sign-in page, click on the Google Logo and sign in with the email address associated with your CTP account.
 4. After signing in, you will be able to submit new tickets and view your past tickets.

-_* You can submit a support ticket without signing in by going to the following_ [_link_](https://help.ctpethiopia.org/portal/en/newticket "Support")_:_ [https://help.ctpethiopia.org/portal/en/newticket](https://help.ctpethiopia.org/portal/en/newticket "CTP Help")
+_* You can submit a support ticket without signing in by going to the following_ _link:_ [https://help.ctpethiopia.org/portal/en/newticket](https://help.ctpethiopia.org/portal/en/newticket "CTP Help")